adpozuelo/HDNNP/README.md

 - It predicts the macroscopic properties of another system of different atoms, under temperature and / or density, to those used for learning.

-There are examples of atom's systems in "data" directorie (50 boxes are included for each temperature data file).
+There are examples of atom's systems in "data" directory (50 boxes are included for each temperature data file).

 Design & Arquitecture
 ==========